sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_14_SummaryOfHelloWorldApplication/Q_14_SummaryOfHelloWorldApplication_Quiz.md

 **Description**

-a) filename.py is the program file we write and python.exe is the executable which create the binary machine code.
+filename.py is the program file we write and python.exe is the executable which create the binary machine code.
 So, both are involved in a Python program.

-b) filename.py is the program file we write and python.exe is the executable which create the binary machine code.
-So, both are involved in a Python program.

-c) filename.py is the program file we write and python.exe is the executable which create the binary machine code.
-So, both are involved in a Python program.

-d) It is not correct.

 ---
 ---